-Professional Standards
+Professional Association Standards

-Upon completion of this course, students will meet the following professional accreditation standards from the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT):
+Further, upon completion of this course, students will meet the following professional accreditation standards for the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT):

-7.02 Students graduating from the program shall be able to demonstrate the ability to design, implement, and evaluate services that facilitate targeted human experiences and that embrace personal and cultural dimensions of diversity.
+7.02: Students graduating from the program shall be able to demonstrate the ability to design, implement, and evaluate services that facilitate targeted human experiences and that embrace personal and cultural dimensions of diversity.

-Required Text
+Required Texts

-Riddick, C. C., & Russell, R. V. (2015).
+Riddick, C.C., & Russell, R.V.
+(2015).
 Research in recreation, parks, sport, and tourism (3rd ed.).
 Champaign, IL: Sagamore Publishing.